TechWorksHub/best-practice-guide/source/the-five-questions.rst

 this stage if they prove to be unfruitful.
 Once again, we set out a number of steps for this section, but our primary challenges are:

-* Establishing which AI approach we’re going to use
+* Deciding which AI approach to use
-* Engineering a pipeline to train our approach in the best possible way
+* Engineering a pipeline that optimizes the training
-* Building confidence that this training results in an AI algorithm that does all the things it should, and none of the things it shouldn’t
+* Ensuring that the training results in an AI algorithm that performs as expected and avoids unintended behavior.

 +--------------------------------------------------------+----------+----------+